 At The Awareness Centre our team of therapists can offer support if you’re suffering from postnatal depression or other associated issues, such as anxiety, anger management, overwhelm, stress, fatigue and hopelessness.

 We have both male and female therapists, depending on who you’d feel more comfortable talking to.
-Speak to our reception team on 020 8673 4545 or email [email protected] and they’ll match you with the right therapist for you.
+Speak to our Front of House team on 020 8673 4545 or email [email protected] and they’ll match you with the right therapist for you.